benjamin-feron/mapscii-docker-telnet-server/README.md

 # MapSCII Docker Telnet Server

-A ready to use Docker image for serve MapSCII over a telnet server exactly like mapscii.me.
+A ready to use Docker image to serve MapSCII over a telnet server exactly like mapscii.me.

 ## Getting started :